-Identify a symptom affecting your persona and create content that will help them get to the root of their pain.
+Identify a symptom affecting your persona and create content to help them get to the root of their pain.

-At this point your buyer is looking for high level, educational content to help them identify and understand their problem.
-Your buyer persona profiles will tell you your buyer’s pain points, and you should be creating content that will help them to understand their pain.
-Perhaps the orders are piling up and customers are becoming increasingly dissatisfied.
-Or you’re under pressure to produce ever more measurable results, whether it’s cost reductions or efficiencies.
-It may be that their current supplier is under performing and there are quality and/or delivery issues.
+Your buyer is looking for high-level, educational content to help them identify and understand their problem.
+Your buyer persona profiles will tell you your buyer’s pain points, and you should create content to help them understand their pain.
+Perhaps the orders are piling up, and customers are becoming increasingly dissatisfied.
+Or you’re under pressure to produce more measurable results, whether cost reductions or efficiencies.
+It may be that their current supplier is underperforming, and there are quality and/or delivery issues.

 Create content that helps your persona define what is important to them in managing the symptom identified in the Awareness stage, and educate them on solutions.

-Here your buyer knows they have a problem that needs solving, and they are seeking out solutions.
-Think about your buyer persona’s Success Factors, and create compelling content that guides them through their problem and towards viable solutions.
+Here your buyer knows they have a problem that needs solving and are seeking solutions.
+Consider your buyer persona’s Success Factors, and create compelling content that guides them through their problem and towards viable solutions.
 Success for your persona may mean finding a partner who can help them achieve their growth goals and being seen by colleagues as the ‘hero’ for choosing a good partner.

 Distributing and optimising your content

-A content map is not just about creating the content, it’s also about ensuring your audience can find your content.
+A content map is not just about creating the content but also about ensuring your audience can find it.

 Your buyer persona profiles should guide how you distribute your content.
-For example, if you know your personas regularly use and trust LinkedIn, then this is an ideal platform on which to promote your content.
+For example, if you know your personas regularly use and trust LinkedIn, this is an ideal platform to promote your content.
 You can also ensure your content is optimised for them to find.
-Knowing their behaviours, experiences and preferences will help you decide how to phrase a title, what calls to action to use, and which keywords to target.
+Knowing their behaviours, experiences, and preferences will help you decide how to phrase a title, what calls to action to use, and which keywords to target.